becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 Another type of routeable unicast address exists, known as Unique Local Addresses (ULA).
 The benefits of these are

 1. They are self-allocated by a particular network for its own internal use.
+2. They are all under a /48 prefix that includes a locally assigned *pseudo-random* 40 bit part.
-2. They **MUST NOT** be routed over the open Internet, so remain private.
+3. They **MUST NOT** be routed over the open Internet, so remain private.

 An example: